emvaugh2/Linux-RedHat-Study-Notes/README.md

 We also edited user permissions in `visudo` in order to lock down one user named Adam and elevate a user named Bob to have root access pretty much.
 Use `sudo - usernmae` to switch between users.
 You can use `logout` to logout of that user.
 Pretty straight forward lab although I don't fully understand how to edit the `visudo` options.

+`nftables` has replaced iptables in CentOS. "`iptables` ran the firewall (and firewalld used it as the back end)."

+I completed a short lab playing with `vim` and `nano`.
+Nothing to really speak on.
+Once again, all labs will be documented later on.
+Simply taking notes here.

 ## 10.30.2024